 Stage 2: Application

 We advise all prospective pilots to take their time, read the Application & Selection documents carefully and check that they meet the entry criteria before submitting their application.
-Your application will be screened by our selection team and, if successful, we will invite you to attend a selection day.EASA pilot training courses
+Your application will be screened by our selection team and, if successful, we will invite you to attend a selection day.Pilot training courses

 Stage 3: Selection